Base datatypes in eml-attribute BoundsGroup preclude scientific notation

 notations so would not introduce backward compatibility issues.

-#1 Updated by Margaret O'Brien almost 12 years ago
+#1 Updated by Margaret O'Brien over 12 years ago

 The advantage of using xs:decimal is that it's precise, and xs:float is not (and I presume, the original intent in making this choice?).
 We could switch this type now to ease the burden on document-authors, but it seems that float is not really the best representation of these values, and maybe we should not suggest so.